How To Buy & Use Test Lamps & Multi-meters.

-The purpose of this article is to explain how to purchase, and the basic use, of test lamps & multi-meters (VOM); provide some information on how they work; & inform you about use for your motorcycle, car, home, etc.
+The purpose of this article is to explain how to purchase, and the basic use of, test lamps & multi-meters.
+This article also provides information on how they work; & how to use for your motorcycle, car, home, etc.

 Various hints are provided plus some tricks & troubleshooting.

 If you are a beginner, or just want more information about tracing-down electrical problems, doing measurements, etc., you may want to read the following articles, among others in my electrical articles list: 14-A; 15; 15B; 16B.